-You probably have a fair amount of cool prizes in your classroom prize bin, but an iPad?
+You probably have many cool prizes in your classroom prize bin, but an iPad?
 Surely nothing quite this spectacular has been up for grabs before!
 Little do your students know that inside that box you’re showing off to the whole class is just an eye patch!

 Alternatively, you can grab an old mousepad and tape the letter I to it.
 Once your students realize they have been had, you can use this fun classroom prank as an opportunity to talk about homophones and ways that words can sound alike but be misleading!